MobiFlight/MobiFlight-Connector/src/MobiFlightConnector/frontend/tests/README.md

 ### Without the Dev Container

-If you want to run the tests outside the dev container, check the required steps in `.devcontainer.json` under `postCreateCommand`.
+If you want to run the tests outside the dev container the Playwright dependencies will need to be installed manually:
-Typically, you need to run:

 ```sh
 npm install